WillWu88/PX4-Implementation-Docs/Theory/Quadcopter Model.md

 #### A. Gazebo Iris Quadcopter
 - See iris.sdf for parameters
 - $a$, $b$, $c$, and $d$ aerodynamic coefficients are only relevant in mixer.
-- since rotation doesn't involve thrust, there's no need for identifying equilibrium motor speed
+- since rotation doesn't involve thrust, there's no need for identifying equilibrium motor speed, which is only relevant for the mixer
 - Gyroscopic moments and aerodynamic moments are removed for simplicity.
 	- Investigate/add these terms back if the controller doesn't stabilize